 What is product analytics?

 The way the data is grouped and queried plays a major role in how useful product analytics are to the product manager, UX designer, or growth strategist.
+The same is true for employee-facing roles, be they in HR, change management, or information security.
 Some of the most common ways to understand product usage include:

 Why should I use product analytics?